publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptD/sptiii/m__us_usc_t42_s254m.md

 [Pub.
 L. 100–446, title II][/us/pl/100/446], Sept.
 27, 1988, [102 Stat.
 1816][/us/stat/102/1816], provided that:

 > “the Secretary of Health and Human Services may authorize special retention pay under paragraph (4) of [37 U.S.C.
-302(a)][/us/usc/t37/s302/a] to any regular or reserve officer for the period during which the officer is obligated under section 338B \[now 338C\] of the Public Health Service Act \[this section\] and assigned and providing direct health services or serving the officer’s obligation as a specialist”.
+302(a)][/us/usc/t37/s302/a] to any regular or reserve officer for the period during which the officer is obligated under section 338B \[now 338C\] of the Public Health Service Act \[[42 U.S.C.
+254m][/us/usc/t42/s254m]\] and assigned and providing direct health services or serving the officer’s obligation as a specialist”.

 Similar provisions were contained in the following prior appropriation acts: